Matrix representations of the twisted virtual braid group and its extensions: -Type Extensions of Complex Local Representations of to

 \section{$\Phi$-Type Extensions of Complex Local Representations of $TVB_2$ to $STVB_2$}

-In \cite{Nas20241}, Nasser studied the relation between local extensions and $\Phi$-type extensions of some local representations of the braid group $B_n$ to the singular braid monoid $SM_n$. \\

-In this section, we aim to make a road toward answering the following question: If $\phi$ is a complex homogeneous local representation of $TVB_n$ for $n\geq 2$, then, what is the relation between local extensions and $\Phi$-type extensions of $\phi$ to $STVB_n$?\\
+In \cite{Nas20241}, Nasser studied the relation between local extensions and $\Phi$-type extensions of some local representations of the braid group $B_n$ to the singular braid monoid $SM_n$.
+In this section, we aim to make a road toward answering the following question: If $\phi$ is a complex homogeneous local representation of $TVB_n$ for $n\geq 2$, then, what is the relation between local extensions and $\Phi$-type extensions of $\phi$ to $STVB_n$?
+We consider $n=2$ and we answer the mentioned question for the most important complex local representation of $TVB_2$, which is $\zeta_1$, obtained in Theorem \ref{localTVB2}.
+Recall that every complex local extension of $\zeta_1$ to $STVB_2$ has the form of the representation $\eta_1$, obtained in Theorem \ref{localSTVB2}.
+Now, we find the form of all $\Phi$-type extensions of $\zeta_1$ to $STVB_2$.